vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 Your web browser should be able to access the management GUI on [localhost port 8233](http://localhost:8233/namespaces/default/workflows).  **The Temporal server must be accessible for the Worker to start.**

-When the Temporal server is running (in one terminal session), run the Scala Worker application (in a different terminal session):
+When the Temporal server is running (in one terminal session), run our new Scala Worker application (in a different terminal session):

 ```bash
 sbt run